-Martin wasn’t the king of France, but certainly, formality was his cup of tea, and he did appreciate a defendable red wine.
+Martin wasn’t the king of France, but formality was his cup of tea, and he appreciated a defendable red wine.

 Samantha had spent the afternoon directing the caterer for this sacred occasion.
-Sacred being a term she borrowed listening to remarks about the handsome newly arrived young interns who stood at attention.
+Sacred being a term she borrowed listening to remarks about the handsome new interns who stood at attention.
 At Mr. Rothschild’s request, Samantha had placed three cases of the vintage Mondavi under the table and uncorked all twenty-four bottles.
-The cheeses, canape’ and finger foods had been delivered by the caterer and all accouterments were readied.
+The caterer delivered the cheeses, canape and readied all accouterments.

-He’d asked her to line up eight large wine glasses for each of the Interns, and set nine for the paralegals, thirty-seven for each in-house associate, and three for the partners; plus, twenty-four wine glasses for the secretaries who would soon be sipping a lesser vintage to be opened at seven PM when this special event concluded.
+Rothschild asked her to line up eight large wine glasses for each of the Interns, and set nine for the paralegals, thirty-seven for each in-house associate, and three for the partners; plus, twenty-four wine glasses for the secretaries who would soon sip a lesser vintage at seven PM when this special event concluded.

-The secretaries knew to come in and merge timewise after the ritual.
-The exception was, as it was arranged for Maryann, a secretary who sits in for Samantha during her lunch breaks to assist pouring the wine so that Samantha might be free to formally meet the interns as it naturally unfolded.
+The secretaries knew to merge timewise after Rothschild’s ritual speech.
+It was arranged for Maryann, a secretary who sits in for Samantha during her lunch breaks to assist pouring the wine, freeing Samantha to meet the interns as the celebration unfolded.

 This would begin her fourth year greeting the summer interns.
 She knew to fill the glasses for the toast at just the right moment, while Mr. Rothschild was entering the party.
-She understood she must avoid any awkward down moments; as well as anticipating her own expected and simple introduction.
+She understood she must avoid any awkward down moments, and expect her simple introduction.

-Normally, and officially Samantha is the first person visitors meet when they walk through the royal doors of Rothschild, Ketterling, and Levin.
-In keeping with that, she dressed as classically correct as possible.
+Samantha is the first person visitors meet when they walk through the royal doors of Rothschild, Kettering, and Levin.
+In keeping with that, she dressed stylishly.
 Think Princess Di.
-Samantha doesn’t usually flaunt herself, but this day she’d pushed her boundaries slightly.
-She was thinking more along the lines of Marilyn Monroe when she retired to the ladies room and slinked into the form-fitting white vintage Chanel cocktail dress.
-The bodice was cut high, showing no cleavage, but the back had a cut out that plunged toward her ass.
-She turned, inspecting her image in the mirror and slid her hands over her hips, pulling the fabric that was thick with elastic.
-Satisfied it held her taut body just where a girl needed it, she then slipped into the high heeled black pumps.
+She rarely flaunts herself, but this day she’d pushed her boundaries thinking of Marilyn Monroe when she retired to the ladies room and slinked into the form-fitting white vintage Chanel cocktail dress, the bodice cut high, showing no cleavage, but the back had a cut out that plunged toward her ass.
+She turned, inspecting her image in the mirror and slid her hands over her hips, pulling the fabric thick with elastic to her satisfaction, it held her taut body just where a girl needed it, she then slipped into the high heeled black pumps.

 At six PM sharp Samantha lingered near the head of the table paying attention to all who were entering the room.
 She felt it her duty to be available in case Mr. Rothschild needed assistance.
 When all felt secure she retired to the back of the room where she leaned against the wall near the hallway entrance like she always did for a catered event.
 This wasn’t her party, after all.

 Mr. Rothschild cleared his throat, tapping a wine glass.
-Heads turned immediately toward him watching silently as he poured the Mondavi cabernet.
+Heads turned toward him as he poured the Mondavi cabernet.

-She caught her breath because of course, she thought he was praising the cabernet, but they sipped when he sipped, raising their glasses toward her.
+She caught her breath.
+She thought he was praising the cabernet, but they sipped when he sipped, raising their glasses toward her.

 Her face flushed when all the young men set their wine on the table and applauded.
 They’d had a good laugh at her expense while Samantha took a dignified yet purposeful fierce walk to the front of the room.